Arduino light sensor. A beginners project on using a light sensor with an Arduino Uno

 Introduction

-In this beginner Arduino light sensor project, you will learn how to use an LDR (Light Dependent Resistor) by creating a voltage divider and reading resistance of the LDR using an analogue input on the Arduino Uno.
+In this beginner-friendly Arduino light sensor project, you will learn how to use a Light Dependent Resistor (LDR).
+By creating a voltage divider and and connecting the LDR to an analogue input on the Arduino Uno, you'll measure light levels and see results in real-time.

 How read the output from a LDR light sensor with an Arduino Uno

 Have you ever wondered how devices like motion-activated lights work?
-They use a light sensor to detect changes in light levels.
-In this tutorial, we'll learn how to use one of the simplest light sensors, called a light dependent resistor (LDR), together with an Arduino board.
+These devices rely on light sensors to detect changes in brightness.
+In this tutorial, you'll learn how to use an LDR, a basic yet powerful component, to create your own light sensing projects.

 What is an LDR

-An LDR is a Light Dependent Resistor.
+An LDR is a Light Dependent Resistor - the more light that shines on it the lower its resistance becomes.
 There are some materials that were discovered to be reactive to light - the one used in most Arduino light sensor for an LRDs is Cadmium Sulphide because it is cheap and reacts to normal visible light.
 Other materials can react better to Infrared or other light wavelengths.

 The interesting property of an LDR is that the resistance of the material falls with increased light intensity.
 You can think of it as adding energy to the electrons making them easier to move in the material; R=V/I so as I increases R falls.